To make contactless payments with Google Pay, your phone must work with near-field communication (NFC).

 Still need help?

-- If you were previously able to make contactless payments with Google Pay but no longer can, please reach out to your device manufacturer, as there may have been a device software update that is impacting functionality.
+- If you were previously able to make contactless payments with Google Pay but no longer can, reach out to your device manufacturer, as there may have been a device software update that is impacting functionality.

 - Some transactions may require you to unlock your phone multiple times.